Watagon/learning-freeswitch/README.md

 Using sip-lab inside the container, we cannot listen to audio output from freeswitch.

-This is not strictly necessary as since we automate tests when working, nobody will actually listen anything.
+This is not strictly necessary as since we use test automation, nobody is supposed to listen to anything.

-But sometimes we might actually need to interact with freeswitch during troubleshooting/debugging so we will need a sip phone.
+But sometimes we might need to interact with freeswitch during troubleshooting/debugging and speak/listen to audio so we will need a sip phone.

 A good option is [baresip](https://github.com/baresip/baresip) which is a command-line sip phone that you can run in your desktop PC.